-You agree that CBSI may provide to you required notices, agreements and other information concerning the Stat Crew Application and/or the Web Services electronically.
-CBSI will post the notices/agreements/information on the home page of Stat Crew Application Web site or send the relevant information to an e-mail address that you have designated.
-By continuing to use the Stat Crew Application and/or the Web Services, you agree to any such updated notices/agreements information.
+You agree that CBSI may provide to you required notices, agreements and other information concerning the Stat Crew Application electronically.
+CBSI will post the notices/agreements/information on the home page of Stat Crew Application website.
+By continuing to use the Stat Crew Application, you agree to any such updated notices/agreements information.

-3. INSTALLING STAT CREW APPLICATION, DOWNLOADING/UPLOADING CONTENT.
+3. INSTALLING STAT CREW APPLICATION.

-When you install, interact and/or download the Stat Crew Application and/or upload any scoring data and information into the Stat Crew Application (the "Data"), you understand that we are not responsible for your use of or inability to use the Stat Crew Application and/or the Web Services, including without limitation the accuracy, or reliability of such Stat Crew Application and/or the Web Services.
-YOU USE SUCH STAT CREW APPLICATION AND/OR WEB SERVICES AT YOUR OWN RISK.
-The Stat Crew Application and/or Web Services is/are made available to you for your personal, non-commercial use only.
-If you want to sell, license or otherwise distribute, reproduce or modify the Stat Crew Application and/or the Web Services for any commercial purpose, you must obtain CBSI's prior written consent.
+When you install, interact and/or download the Stat Crew Application, you understand that we are not responsible for your use of or inability to use the Stat Crew Application, including without limitation the accuracy, or reliability of such Stat Crew Application.
+YOU USE SUCH STAT CREW APPLICATION AT YOUR OWN RISK.
+The Stat Crew Application is made available to you for your personal, non-commercial use only.
+If you want to sell, license or otherwise distribute, reproduce or modify the Stat Crew Application for any commercial purpose, you must obtain CBSI's prior written consent.

-4. STAT CREW APPLICATION, WEB SERVICES AND FEES.
+4. STAT CREW APPLICATION